lemons-studios/lemon-studios-launcher/README.md

 yarn tauri build
 ```

-2. Generated package can be found at `./src-tauri/target/release/Mission Monkey Installer.exe`
+2. Generated package can be found at `./src-tauri/target/release/`

+### ☁️ Building with GitHub Actions

+The GitHub Actions workflow can be found in `./.github/workflows/build.yml`.

 ## 📜 Credits